ModLaboratory/TownOfThem/README.md

 # Town Of Them

-## English / Ó¢Óï
+## English / è‹±è¯­

 [Origin README File](README_Origin.md)

-This mod was merged with [Clash Of Gods](https://github.com/CognifyDev/ClashOfGods), and this repository is no longer update.
-Please consider to go to star the new mod!
+This mod has been merged with [Clash Of Gods](https://github.com/CognifyDev/ClashOfGods), and this repository will no longer update.
+Please consider starring the new mod!

+My continuation of this mod: [The Other Them](https://github.com/ModLaboratory/TheOtherThem), unimplemented roles and gameplays are and will be implemented!
+Please also consider starring!

-The code of this mod is really shit, so I recommend that you'd better not reference or read it.
+The code of this mod is really shit, so I recommend you that better not reference or read it.

-Also, many of mod functions' code are copied from other mods because my abilities of programming were quite bad when I started this project (I was such a noob that time)
+Also, many of mod functions' code is copied from other mods (That's why it's really shit) because my abilities of programming were quite bad when I started this project (I was such a noob at that time).

 ### Gameplay